nanxstats/ai-zingers/README.md

 > yourself to the best things that humans have done and then try to bring
 > those things into what you're doing.
 (Steve Jobs)

+### Language and intelligence

+> Language is but a projection of intelligence onto the token space.
+> Reasoning confined to tokens is inherently suboptimal - a shadow of
+> the latent space where intelligence truly resides.

 ### AGI

 > Some say "AGI is imminent", some say "AGI is impossible",